 c) Understand, speak, read (and again, to what degree)

 d) Understand, speak, read, write (to what degree)

 Once you determine what you want, then you can figure out what you need to do to get it.
+It’s merely working backwards from your goal to your current situation.
 Plus, it saves you a lot of unnecessary angst.

 For example, if you only want your kid to understand and speak Chinese on a basic level, you really don’t need to waste any time on reading and writing Chinese.
 Or, if you want your kid to also read and write, you know you need to invest resources to do so versus thinking they will somehow magically become literate.

 2) Fail to understand how language acquisition works.

 To be fair, scientists also aren’t really sure despite a lot of theories.
 However, there are studies out there as well as a ton of articles on the internet (especially those focused on bilingualism/multilingualism).
 Read them to get a sense of how your child can learn another language – especially Mandarin.

 For instance, many of us erroneously believe that all our children really need is exposure to a language.
 Thus, we play Chinese songs or stories on endless loop.
 However, according to NurtureShock: New Thinking About Children by Po Bronson and Ashley Merryman, unless your child already knows Chinese, your kids will tune out the language because in their mind, it’s gibberish.

 A better way for your children to be exposed to Chinese is to have them watch shows – especially where you can see the mouths of the characters while speaking.
 That way, your children can see distinctly when and where the sound of a word begins or ends.